Sedation Dentists Fort Lauderdale, FL

 - Prior arrangements essential (empty stomach & ride home require)

-- Patient must be in fair to good overall health
+- The patient must be in fair to good overall health

 - Patients with mild anxiety.